Cayma District

 Cayma District is one of the twenty-nine districts of the Arequipa Province in Peru.

-Arequipa is known as the birthplace of Adobo, the city's official dish.
+Cayma is known as the birthplace of Adobo, the city's official dish.
 It also houses 17th century churches.
-It is the place were the Lozada family, one of Arequipa's most prestigious families and founders of the Arequipa Clinic, have lived since their arrival from Spain in the 1800s.
+It is the place where the Lozada family, one of Arequipa's most prestigious families and founders of the Arequipa Clinic, have lived since their arrival from Spain in the 1600s.